LOADING ...

 She jumped out of bed in a fright!

-Behold! his was all covered with dirt
+Behold! his face was all covered dirt

 And his dumiama dumiama day.

-"Oh do you mean, you saucy sailor
+"Oh what do you mean, you sailor

 "Oh no," Jack, "I just pulled the string

-And you down and let me in
+And you came and let me in

 And my dumiama dumiama day."

-"Beg pardon," Jack, "Have pity I say.
+"Beg pardon," says Jack, "Have I say.

 "Oh no!" the lady, "Don't go too far